marlond18/EMDD.KtEquatable/README.md

 `<PackageReference Include="EMDD.KtEquatable" Version="*.*.*" />`

-If you intend to use this generator on projects that are intended as libraries to be consumed by other projects make sure to set the `<PrivateAssets>all</PrivateAssets>`. example:
+If you intend to use this generator on projects that are intended as libraries to be consumed by other projects make sure to set the `<PrivateAssets>all</PrivateAssets>`. example syntax on your csproj file:
 ```
 <PackageReference Include="EMDD.KtEquatable" Version="3.1.0">
   <PrivateAssets>all</PrivateAssets>